wp-plugins/custom-content-shortcode/readme.txt

 = Attachments =
 <br />
-For attachments such as images attached to a post, query the post type *attachment*, and display necessary fields.
+For attachments such as images attached to a post, you can query the post type *attachment* and display the necessary fields.

 *Display details on all the attachments of the current post*